companieshouse/fil-tuxedo-stack/roles/database/README.md

 :notebook: All configuration parameters that follow are required unless marked _optional_.

-Each dictionary representing a server (e.g. `server1` or `server2` in the above example) requires the following parameters:
+Each dictionary representing a server (e.g. `server1` and `server2` in the above example) requires the following parameters:

 | Name                 | Default | Description                                            |
 |----------------------|---------|--------------------------------------------------------|